johnjkenny/gcp_secrets/README.md

 This repository contains the code to demonstrate how to use Google Cloud Platform (GCP) Secrets Manager to store and retrieve secrets.
 You can use it in your CI/CD pipeline to store secrets like API keys, passwords, etc. securely.
 You can also use it as a personal password manager.

-### Limitations

-Requires a GCP project with Secret Manager API enabled.
-You will need to create a service account with permissions `Secret Manager Admin` then download the service account key in JSON format.
+It has the option to use a password to encrypt and decrypt the secret data so incase the GCP service account key is compromised the secret data is still secure.
+The service account keys are stored in the `gcp_secrets/gcp_env` directory and encrypted with a generated cipher key.

+The tool has the following features:
+- Initialize the GCP Secret Manager
+- Create a secret or a new version of a secret
+- Get a secret or a version of a secret
+- Delete a secret or a version of a secret
+- List all secrets or versions of a secret
+- Add a service account
+- Remove a service account
+- Set default service account
+- Specify the service account to use
+- Specify the project ID to use

+## Prerequisites

+- GCP project access
+- Secret Manager API enabled in project
+- Create service account that has `Secret Manager Admin` permissions
+- Download service account key in JSON format

 ## Installation
-The installation process will walk you through creating a virtual environment, installing the required packages, and installing the console scripts.
-Then it will initialize the GCP Secret Manager by providing the service account key in which it will be parsed and stored in gcp_secrets/gcp_env/ directory and encrypted with a cipher key.
-This is to provide slightly more security then storing the service account key in plain text.
-After initialization you can provide more service accounts and the env can be used as a service account key manager where you specify the service account name you want to use.
-You can set the default service account to use too.
-If you have a service account that has permissions to manage secrets in multiple projects you can specify the project ID to use within your commands.
-If not provided the project ID will be taken from the service account key.
+The installation process will walk you through creating a virtual environment, installing the required packages, and installing the console scripts then initializing the GCP Secret Manager by providing the service account key that will be used to access the GCP Secret Manager.

 1. Create virtual Environment